NoNameSpecified/ELIF/README.md

 You're free to do anything with the code, but please leave a link to the original repo (see license for more info).

 ### - short description:
 simple terminal based selection tool for windows.
+Choose "dialog options" to send to someone through discord bot api.
 Elif is a turkish female firstname and not related to python.

 ### - long description: